IvanPsy/cyber/_pages/policy.md

 The hardware or software tool by which they are collected Personal Data of Users.

 ## Cookie
 Small piece of data stored in the User device.
+Learn more on [http://aboutcookies.org/](http://aboutcookies.org/).

 ## Legal information
 Notice to European Users: This privacy statement has been prepared in fulfillment of the obligations under Art.
 10 of Directive no. 95/46 / EC and with the provisions of Directive 2002/58 / EC, as revised by Directive 2009/136 / EC, with regard to Cookies.